migsilva89/Assets-Management-API/README.md

 like to thank Fernando for providing guidance and support throughout the course.
 I would also like to thank my classmates for their feedback and suggestions during the development of this project.

+As part of this project, I have also developed a front-end application, [Assets Management Website](https://github.com/migsilva89/Assets-Management-website) that interacts with the API, allowing users to see the API in action and test its functionality.

+You can check it out here: [Assets Management Website](https://github.com/migsilva89/Assets-Management-website).

 ## Tech Stack

 - Node.js: for server-side JavaScript
 - Express.js: for building the API
 - MongoDB: for the database
 - Mongoose: for modeling data in MongoDB

-### Dependencies

-- bcryptjs: for password hashing
-- body-parser: for parsing incoming request bodies
-- colors: for colorful console logs
-- cors: for enabling cross-origin resource sharing
-- dotenv: for loading environment variables from a .env file
+- Multer: for handling file uploads
-- express: for building the API
-- express-validator: for request validation
-- jsonwebtoken: for generating and verifying JWTs
+- Jsonwebtoken: for generating and verifying JWTs
-- mongoose: for connecting to MongoDB
+- Socket.io: for real-time communication
-- morgan: for HTTP request logging
+- Morgan: for HTTP request logging
-- multer: for handling file uploads
-- nodemon: for automatic server restarts during development
-- slugify: for converting text to URL-friendly slugs
-- socket.io: for real-time communication
-- swagger-jsdoc: for generating Swagger documentation from JSDoc comments
-- swagger-ui-express: for displaying Swagger documentation in the API
+- Swagger: for generating Swagger documentation from JSDoc comments, and displaying documentation in the API.

 ## Development